Perkedel/Lah-Mboh/FAQ.md

 ## Why exclusively designed for Freedoom?

 We accidentally chose textures that turns out Freedom exclusive.
 Since there are alot of the linedefs & sectors with those texture, we are unable to turn back anymore.
 And also the incentive considering the available numbers of texture Freedom provides that combines replacement from Doom to Final Doom together, locks the deal.

 So, Congratulations to fraggle et all.
 You've OutPizza'd the Hut every Classic Doom IWADs combined down to the last before Legacy of Rust.
 This is not sarcastic appreciation.
 We are indeed looking for ways if Doom should've been available to everyone no matter how personal or financingly people conditions are, when id did Source Code the game itself but the IWAD.

+However, as of today, we are currently working on the compatibility.
+Thanks to Newton who led RABBIT series, we are able to yoink serveral confirmed Freedoom exclusive textures.
+Admit it, it is not the best and isn't all-in-one due to the differences especially with Plutonia & TNT, but it's now there.
+Let us know if we missed something.

 ## Is this work on DeltaTouch?